 Victoria Legal Aid Handbook for Lawyers

-For the trial, some Victoria Legal Aid (VLA) threshold tests do not apply.
-Parties only need to meet the forum test, the assessable income test included in the mean test (the assessable asset test will be suspended for the purpose of the trial) and the criteria set out in this grant guideline.
+Some Victoria Legal Aid (VLA) threshold tests do not apply under this guideline.
+Parties only need to meet the forum test, the assessable income test included in the mean test (the assessable asset test will be suspended for the purpose of this guideline) and the criteria set out in this grant guideline.
 Parties may be liable to pay a contribution, based on their assessable income.

 It is expected that, where appropriate, an application for spousal maintenance or de facto partner maintenance will be made under s.
 74 or s.
-90SE of the Family Law Act 1975 (Cth) within the trial grant of assistance and not under Guideline 6 – spousal maintenance.
+90SE of the Family Law Act 1975 (Cth) within Guideline 9 – property disputes grant of assistance and not under Guideline 6 – spousal maintenance.

-If parties have children, to be eligible for a grant of assistance under the trial, they must have:
+If parties have children, to be eligible for a grant of assistance under this guideline, they must have:

 1. no current legal parenting dispute, or

-2. be eligible for a grant of legal assistance for their parenting dispute, noting the trial guideline will not alter eligibility for parenting matters.
+2. be eligible for a grant of legal assistance for their parenting dispute, noting this guideline will not alter eligibility for parenting matters.

-Where a party is a priority Family Dispute Resolution Services (FDRS) client, the following guidelines are available:
+Where a party is a priority family law clientExternal Link , the following guidelines are available:

-A grant of legal assistance under the trial is not available under special circumstances.
+A grant of legal assistance under this guideline is not available under special circumstances.

 In this section